top of page

 On account of Wife I was furious.

-who has colored thee with red ochre?
+Who has coloured thee with red ochre?

 Paint her red, to be pretty.